 Don't forget the customers!

 This is a journey and it is going to take you time and energy.
 I think people vastly overestimate what they can achieve in a week and vastly underestimate what they can achieve in 6 months with consistent effort and energy.
-This is going to take you time and energy but it is possible to kick start your PopUp restaurant, PopUp shop or event and create something cool!
+This is going to take you time and energy but it is possible to kick start your pop-up restaurant, pop-up shop or event, and create something cool!

-I would love to hear from you if you give this a go and what you experience on your journey is.
+I would love to hear from you if you give this a go and what your experience on your journey is.
 Drop me a comment below or send me an email and let me know how you get on!